 Mpuguso, Raise the Roof, Mission Project

-On Sunday, November 6, we held an African themed benefit luncheon with entertainment from an African Choir from Lancaster who sang for us in Swahili and English.
+We held an African themed benefit luncheon with entertainment from an African Choir from Lancaster who sang for us in Swahili and English.
 The singers were from Kenya and Tanzania.
 Now in phase #4 of their new church building program, our sister congregation in Tanzania is working diligently to raise enough financial resource to purchase the needed materials to complete the roof prior to the rainy season.
 We have agreed to help them through a special month of contributions designated for this purpose.
 The luncheon officially “Kicked Off” our fund raising efforts at St. Paul’s.
-Our goal is $5,000.
+Our goal was $5,000.
 We celebrate and rejoice with them that their congregation is growing in faith and number as more and more people hear the good news of God’s love made known through Christ Jesus.

 Their continuing growth is not coincidental.
 It has plenty to do with their willingness to study, learn, teach and proclaim the Christian message of hope and salvation.
-In the past we have assisted them by purchasing motor cycles so that evangelists could travel out into the outlying areas to preach and baptize.
+In the past, we have assisted them by purchasing motor cycles so that evangelists could travel out into the outlying areas to preach and baptize.
 During the 500th anniversary of the Lutheran Reformation, we provided tuition so that two men from the congregation could attend Bible training and prepare to be Evangelists.
 Mpuguso Lutheran Church continues to thrive because they continue to explore new avenues to proclaim the suffering, death and resurrection of Jesus.
-Please work with us on this mission project raising the roof for Mpuguso Lutheran Church, Tanzania.
-If you were unable to attend the luncheon, it’s not too late to help out.
-Please help out and place your gift in a “special” envelope located in the pew racks and deposit it in the offering basin on any Sunday during the month of November.
-In advance the Mpuguso Committee members thank you for your participation and support on this mission project.
+The Mpuguso Committee members thank you for your participation and support on this mission project.